neurokitti/AIRIS-VtuberAI/README.md

 - [Join Our Community That Doesnt Exist](#Join-Our-Community-That-Doesnt-Exist)

 ## Installation
+commming in like an hour i got to get some sleep
 ## Usage
 To run this project you can simply run the main file. to run interview mode just uncoment it.
 ```